bendspoons/cordova-plugin-pdftopng/README.md

 **Mandatory Parameters**
 > sourcePDF, page

-sourcePDF
+sourcePDF (string)

 > source of the PDF, full path: file:///...

-page
+page (int)

-> page of the PDF file
+> target page of the PDF file (starting with 1, 2, ...)

 **Optional Parameters**
-> width, height, output, targetDirectory, targetFilename
+> dpi, width, height, output, targetDirectory, targetFilename

+dpi (int)

+> no default value, if given, the height and width are calculated based on a DIN A4 Papersize (210x297mm), overrides width and height!

-width
+width (int)

 > sourcePDF width

-height
+height (int)

 > sourcePDF height

-output
+output (string)

 > 'base64'